Where did I go: Wookey Holes Caves, Somerset, UK

 When did I go: January 2015

 The cost of an entry ticket is £18.00 for an adult.
-There are a number of other attractions included in the ticket (dinosaur valley, King Kong, pirates crazy golf, Victorian Penny arcade, cave museum etc.).
+There are a number of other attractions outside the cave is included in the ticket (dinosaur valley, King Kong, pirates, crazy golf, Victorian Penny arcade, cave museum etc.).
 Whilst £18.00 may be considered reasonable if you want to spend a whole day here, if you only want to see a cave (like me), £18 for a 35-40 minute tour in my opinion is a bit steep (even though the caves are beautiful).
 It would be much better if there were two options of tickets – for those people only wanted to see the caves and those who wanted all the attractions.

 Overall conclusion: I’m glad I saw the caves, but probably won’t go again – not for £18.00.

 Have you been to Wookey Hole Caves?
 What did you think?
 Leave a comment below and let me know.